 WOOF tracks down the worst of the American bullies!

 Take a simple premise like: “everybody despises a bully,” okay?
 And consider that for a moment.
 If you’re anything like us, you are probably amenable to that premise.
 In fact, for well over 200 years, Americans have been opposed by tradition and by visceral reflex, to bullying.
 One might go so far as to say, it was the bullying of the colonies by King George III that resulted in the founding of our Republic.
-We not only resisted bullying by going to war with the greatest military power on earth in 1776, we got fed up with subsequent bullying at sea by the British navy and went to war with England a second time in 1812– a monumentally injudicious act that resulted in our capital being burned by the redcoats, and talk about bullies!
+We not only resisted bullying by going to war with the greatest military power on earth in 1776, we got fed up with subsequent bullying at sea by the British navy and went to war with England a second time in 1812– a monumentally injudicious act that resulted in our capital being burned by the redcoats– and talk about bullies!
 The British admiral, Cockburn, was such a sore head that he went out of his way to demolish the office building of the D.C. newspaper National Intelligencer because the paper routinely referred to him as “the ruffian.”
 He even ordered his troops to destroy all the typeset for the letter “C” so that the paper, once reconstituted, could no longer criticize him.
-These things in mind, how could WOOF resist joining in the national bully bashing this October, declared “bullying prevention month” way back in 2006!
+These points in mind, how could WOOF resist joining in the national bully bashing this October?
+October, by the way, was first declared national “bullying prevention month” way back in 2006!

-But there is a certain lack of girth and heft in the pronouncement from the NAESP, don’t you think?
+But there is a certain lack of substance in the pronouncement from the NAESP, don’t you think?
 Like, okay, what exactly are we going to do about these bullies when we locate them, and what do they look like—just who are they?
 Is there a typological commonality that we can screen for?
-It appears that this in not the recommended approach, although fortunately the new Common Core educational system will be recording facial-metric readings of our children—perhaps this is intended to weed out inchoate ruffians?
-Meanwhile, from all the school literature on this subject that WOOF studied, it appears that the only means of correctly identifying a bully is to observe him bullying someone, or to receive a report of him bullying someone.
+It appears that this in not the recommended approach, although the new Common Core educational system will be recording facial-metric readings of our children—perhaps this is intended to weed out inchoate ruffians?
+Meanwhile, from all the school-oriented literature on this subject that WOOF studied, it appears that the only means of correctly identifying a bully is to observe him bullying someone, or to receive a report of him bullying someone.
 When this occurs, the general idea seems to be that school officials should listen with empathy and compassion—and let the student or the student’s parents (depending on who is reporting the incident) know that reporting the incident was the right thing to do.
-If this doesn’t immediately fix the problem, developing a school safety plan for the bullied individual is highly recommended, perhaps insisting on different seating arrangements in the class room or on the school bus.
+And just in case this doesn’t immediately fix the problem, developing a school safety plan for the bullied individual is highly recommended, perhaps insisting on different seating arrangements in the class room or on the school bus.
 If this still doesn’t fix the problem, the NEA (as well you may have suspected) has some concrete suggestions for kids who find themselves confronted by a bully.
 From the NEA website, here they are in the order proposed: